 First of all, you need to decide if you want to trek with or without a guide.
 If you go through any of the trekking agents or agencies, they will take care of everything.
 You don’t have to apply for the permits externally.

 But if you are doing the Annapurna Base Camp trek independently, without a guide, you need to arrange for the permits all by yourself, and the process is pretty simple!
 You can get the permits from the Tourist Information Centres at both Kathmandu and Pokhara.
-Since the Annapurna Base Camp trek starts from Pokhara, it’s more convenient to get it in Pokhara.
+Since the trek starts from Pokhara, it’s more convenient to get it in Pokhara.

 All you need is passport-size photos and a photocopy of your ID card.
 Two permits are required for the trek – TIMS and Annapurna Trekking Permit.
 The prices for the permit tend to differ.
 Whether you do it independently or through an agency, permits cost around NPR 1500 (together) for Indians.
 For foreigners, it can be as far as $40, no more.